EmpathyApp/EmpathyApp/manual-testing/tcf-registration.md

 ### Preparation

-Clear cache in browser
-Clear cahce in _____
-Sign out
-a skype name which has not been registered before an email which has not been registered before latest version of the empathy app plugin
+* A skype name which has not been registered before (on the test site)
+* An email which has not been registered before
+* The latest version of the empathy app plugin

 ### Process